mvp-express/the-framework/.junie/guidelines.md

 - Define RPC services and methods in schema
 - Generate Java interfaces, server adapters, and client stubs
-- Use SBE for message encoding
+- Use MYRA for message encoding
 - Use correlation ID and method ID in headers
 - Support synchronous (`FooResponse foo(FooRequest)`) and async (`CompletableFuture<FooResponse>`) calls